merriekay/CS167-Project-1/README.md

 - 🎮 [IMDB Video Games](https://www.kaggle.com/datasets/muhammadadiltalay/imdb-video-games)
 - 🎵 [Spotify Recommendation](https://www.kaggle.com/datasets/bricevergnou/spotify-recommendation)

-# Project #1 Expectations: Written Portion
+## Project Expectations: ☑️
+✨**New**✨: At the very top of your notebook, I'm asking that in a text cell, you **describe how many points you attempted to get from this project**.
+Tell me what you think you deserve on this notebook given the rubric at the bottom of this page.
-You will submit a link to your GitHub repository which includes your code and results to document your experiment.
-And, most importantly, you will use markdown cells in the notebook to explain what you did, interpret the results, and draw conclusions.

-The written markdown portions must include the following things:
+You will create a Colab notebook that includes your code and results to document your experiment.
+Most importantly, you will use text cells in the notebook to explain what you did, interpret the results, and make your recommendations.
+The written markdown protions must include the following things:
-1. __Name__: include your name at the top of the notebook
-2. __Data Description__: Answer the following questions:
-    - Explain what dataset you chose, and why you chose it.
-    - Specify which columns you are using as your __predictor variables__
-    - What variable are you selecting as your __target variable__?
-    - In selecting this target variable, does this make your problem a __classification__ or a __regression__?
-3. __Research Question__: As clearly/specifcially as possible, state the question you are trying to solve in this project.
-    - For example, if I was working with the Iris dataset, I might ask 'how accurately can we predict the species of Iris from these 4 measurements?'
+1. **Problem** [2 points]: State the problem you are trying to solve with this machine learning experiment.
+Include a description of the data, where you got the data, and what you're trying to predict.
+Is the problem a regression or a classification?
+What kind of metric do you plan to use to measure the performance of your model?
-4. __Data Preparation__: Explain what pre-processing steps you chose to do to get your dataset in shape for your experiments. (e.g. creation of dummy variables, filling in missing values, normalization, etc.)
+2.  **Data Preparation** [2 points]: Explain your data preparation.
+What did you have to do to get your data in shape for your experiments?
+Why are you certain that you data is clean and prepared for use in your algorithms?
-5. __Metrics__: Identify which metrics you will be using to test your model and say why they are appropriate.
-6. __Baseline Performance__: Identify a baseline for your metrics--what woudld you expect to happen with this particular data if you always guessed the average or if you guessed randomly?
-Use `sklearn.dummy` to establish this baseline.
-7. __Model Planning and Execution__: Identify which learning algorithms you have tried and which important parameteres you've tuned for each one.
-8. __Results__: After you conduct your learning experiment, summarize the results you got.
-Include visualizations (i.e. graphs) where appropriate.
-How did you find the best k, n, m, or other variables that you needed to tune?
+3.  **Research** [10 points]: Put your code and your experiments here.
+    - Your research should include using the models that we've talked about in class so far--namely, a K Nearest Neighbors, weighted kNN, Decision Tree, Random Forest, as well as tuning these models (with visuals, i.e. graphs) to find the parameters that give you the best performance using an appropriate metric.
+    - Does normalizing your data lead to better performance?
+If so, why?
+4.  **Analysis** [10 points]: What did you discover?
+What insights/recommendations do you have?
+What did you find that was interesting?
+Which model was your best model, which models didn't work well?
+Why do you think this is?
+In general, I want a discussion of your experiment, the results, and what they mean.
-9. __Bumps in the road__: What challenges did you encounter?
+5.  **Bumps in the Road** [1 point]: What challenges did you encounter?
 How did you overcome these challenges?
-Did you have to adapt your strategy to account for these challenges?
-Why or why not?
-10. __Conclusions__: What insights/recommendations do you have?
-What di dyou find that was interesting?
-Which model was your best model, which modles didn't work as well?
-Why do you think this is ?
-In general, I want a discussion of your experiment, the results, and what they mean.

-# Project #1 Expectations: Code Portion

 For full credit, your experiments should include the following models:
 - __k Nearest Neighbors__